 The downside of botulinum toxin is that the effect usually wears off after 4-12 months.
 Therefore, to keep working, the treatment needs repeating when the effect wears off.

 Some people get mild flu-like symptoms for a day or so after treatment.
 Also, the sites of the injections can be sore for a few days after treatment.
-Rarely, a severe allergic reaction can occur after an injection.
+A severe allergic reaction can (rarely) occur after an injection.
 It is also very expensive and not usually available on the NHS.

 An operation is an option for people who have not been helped much by other treatments, or if other treatments cause unacceptable side-effects or problems.

 For palm sweating - an option is to have an operation to cut some of the nerves that run down the side of the spinal cord.
 These nerves control the sweat glands in the hands.
-The operation is called a thoracoscopic sympathectomy.
+The operation is called endoscopic thoracoscopic sympathectomy.
 It is done by keyhole surgery, using a special telescope to locate the nerve, and then to cut the nerve.
 Most people are pleased with the result of the operation.
-However, a complication that often occurs following this operation is a compensatory increase in sweating in other parts of the body (such as in the chest or groin).
+However, a complication that may occur following this operation is a compensatory increase in sweating in other parts of the body (such as in the chest or groin).
 This can be worse than the original problem in the hands.
-Because of this effect, a number of people who have this operation say that they regret having it done.

 Before you undergo surgery, you should have a full discussion with the surgeon.
 He or she will explain the pros and cons of the different surgical techniques, chance of success (usually high), and possible risks and complications.
 For example, as with any other type of surgery, there is a small risk from the anaesthetic.
 Also, wound infection and damage to other nearby structures, although uncommon, are other possible complications.